prometheus/docs/content/docs/operating/security.md

 Server-side Basic Authentication is also supported.
 In such a case, usernames and passwords are provided in the same configuration file as the TLS configuration.
-Basic Authentication can be used without TLS, but it will expose usernames and passwords over the network.
+Basic Authentication can be used without TLS, but it will then expose usernames and passwords over the network.

 Passwords are hashed with the [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm, and it is your responsibility to pick the number of rounds that matches your security standards.
 More rounds make brute-force more complicated at the cost of more CPU power and more time to authenticate the requests.

+The web security configuration file, with users and path to certificates, can be changed on the fly, with the exception of enabling/disabling TLS entirely.
+It is your responsibility to protect that file from unwanted reads/writes.

 ## Libraries